California Supply Chain Transparency Act Statement

 Respect for human rights is embedded throughout our business, including in Tiffany’s jewelry manufacturing and diamond polishing facilities, and for our suppliers as part of our 2025 Sustainability Goals and our SEA Program.

 All Tiffany employees and our suppliers’ employees can notify Tiffany through various channels if any of our requirements are not being met.
-All stakeholders can contact our worldwide Alertline hotline to notify Tiffany of any suspicions or observations related to modern slavery.
-Employees can also discuss these topics with their direct manager, human resources, the legal department or the internal audit team.
-All individuals who report suspected policy violations in good faith are protected from retaliation in any form, including disciplinary action, intimidation, or otherwise.
+All stakeholders can contact either the Tiffany worldwide Alertline or the LVMH Alert Line to notify Tiffany and LVMH of any suspicions or observations related to modern slavery.
+Employees can also discuss these topics with their direct manager, human resources, the legal department, or the internal audit team.
+All individuals who report suspected policy violations in good faith are protected from retaliation in any form, including disciplinary action, intimidation, or otherwise, even when good faith reports are ultimately proved unfounded.

 Representatives of the human resources, legal, and internal audit team, collect and review all cases and ensure they are investigated and, responded to, by the appropriate teams.